Beginners Guide to Web Service APIs

 ?, after the endpoint.
 Each additional query parameter is separated from the previous one with an ampersand

-All types of HTTP requests can have request parameters (e.g. GET, POST, ...)
+All types of HTTP requests can have query parameters (e.g. GET, POST, ...)

 A header parameter is not directly visible in the request URL but sent along with it.
 It is usually used for authentication parameters or to specify the expected response format